davidobrien1985/davidobrien1985.github.io/blog/_posts/2013-08-09-video-automate-daily-tasks-in-configmgr-2012.md

   - Service Manager
   - System Center
 ---
-Alex Juschin (E2EVC) was quite a busy guy and just uploaded (nearly) all the videos of the last [E2EVC (Pubforum) 2013 in Copenhagen](http://www.david-obrien.net/2013/05/27/live-from-e2evc-2013-copenhagen/).
+Alex Juschin (E2EVC) was quite a busy guy and just uploaded (nearly) all the videos of the last [E2EVC (Pubforum) 2013 in Copenhagen](/2013/05/27/live-from-e2evc-2013-copenhagen/).

 I had two sessions there and if you weren't there or if you were and couldn't see me or want to see me again... here is the video:

 ## Automation of daily tasks in Microsoft System Center 2012 ConfigMgr with the help of Orchestrator and Service Manager

-&nbsp;

-&nbsp;

 Unfortunately there went something wrong with the last 14min of the video and my display wasn't recorded anymore.